The Segovia Democratic Memorial Prison

 2. MARCOS ANA CELL

-3. AUDIOVISUAL CELL
+3. AUDIOVISUAL ROOM

-4. CELL
+4. CAPTIVITY CELL

-This space explains all the different aspects of Franco's prison system from the military rebellion of July 1936 to the immediate post-war period: jails, converted prisons, concentration camps, worker battalions, colonies and prison detachments.
-In order to subdue the massive opposition to the coup, its ideologue, General Mola, had already stated in April: ‘Repression must be extremely violent because the enemy is strong and well organised,’ as he was aware that he would face the Popular Front, which had won the parliamentary elections in February and was supported by the UGT and CNT trade unions, which had more than three million members.
-The planned repression manifested itself in tens of thousands of indiscriminate executions and the mass imprisonment of defenders of democratic legality, who immediately filled the prisons.
-Although all the places of captivity are explained, the province of Segovia and the Segovians who suffered imprisonment anywhere in Spain are examined in greater depth.
+This section explains all the different types of detention facilities within Franco’s prison system, from the military rebellion of July 1936 through to the immediate post-war period: jails, converted prisons, concentration camps, labour battalions, penal colonies and prison detachments.
+To subdue the massive opposition to the coup, its ideologue, General Mola, had already stated in April: “The repression must be extremely violent because the enemy is strong and well organised”, as he was aware that he would be facing the Popular Front, which had triumphed in the parliamentary elections in February and was supported by the UGT and CNT trade unions, which together had over three million members.
+The anticipated and planned repression manifested itself in tens of thousands of indiscriminate executions and the mass imprisonment of defenders of democratic legality, who immediately filled the prisons to capacity.
+Whilst all places of captivity are covered, particular focus is placed on the province of Segovia and on the people of Segovia who were imprisoned anywhere in Spain.

 CELLS 5 AND 6: SEGOVIA CENTRAL WOMEN’S PRISON (1946–1956)

-7. CELL RECREATED IN 1939
+7. CELL RECREATED AS IT WAS IN 1939

-CELLS 8 and 9.
-FIRST DEGREE ORDINARY PENITENTIARY CENTRE (CLOSED REGIME) FOR CONVICTED CRIMINALS (1969-1976)
+CELLS 8 AND 9.
+FIRST-CLASS ORDINARY SENTENCE PRISON (CLOSED REGIME) FOR CONVICTED CRIMINALS (1969–1976)

 CURATOR OF THE PERMANENT EXHIBITION